TalEliyahu/awesome-security-newsletters/README.md

 - [Last Week in AWS Security](https://www.lastweekinaws.com/newsletter/) - Corey Quinn's newsletter focused on AWS Security

+- - [Full Disclosure Mailing List](https://seclists.org/fulldisclosure/) - A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community.

 - [Return on security](https://www.returnonsecurity.com/) - free newsletter recapping investing in the cybersecurity and privacy space delivered weekly.